Pontifex42/Halloween-Coffin/README.md

 https://github.com/Pontifex42/UniMiniESP8266
 Not all components have to be populated, many parts are optional.

-Some more information is at thingiverse, but I'd recommend to use STL from github: https://www.thingiverse.com/thing:5584885
+Some more information to build it is on thingiverse: https://www.thingiverse.com/thing:5584885

 Mp3 samples are for mp3 player like DFPlayer.